These are the most useful ham-related websites I’ve found, so far ....

 windswept hilltop, so windy in fact that it was turned into a wind farm.
 While the new site

-from the generators up to the high voltages needed on the grid caused so much radio QRM
+voltages from the generators up to the high voltages needed on the grid caused so much

-that the site was no longer suitable for DXing or contesting.
-Cunning plans to relocate the
+radio QRM that the site was no longer suitable for DXing or contesting.
+Cunning plans to

-group to other sites in the greater Wellington region didn’t come to pass, so that’s it for
+relocate the group to other sites in the greater Wellington region didn’t come to pass, so

-- ZLCC (ZL Century Club) is an email reflector for active Kiwi DXers.
+- ZLCC (ZL Century Club) is an invitation-only email reflector for active Kiwi DXers.
+If you are a

 - M6T (Martlesham DX and Contest Group) is the UK’s premier HF contest group and a great